godinhojoao/tucanno-guara/README.md

 # <a href="https://tucano-guara.netlify.app/">Tucano-guará</a>

 - There is a website about the animals of south Brazil that will be used in high school and elementary school biology classes.
 - I developed this website as part of my Technological initiation scholarship at IFSUL - Campus Bagé.
 All content is managed by a teacher called Aline Jaime Leal who has a master's degree in agricultural microbiology and a doctorate in education and science.
+And all design was made by João Augusto an UX/UI designer.

 ## What is the backend ?

-- A CMS called <a href="https://hygraph.com/">Hygraph</a> that has a free plan with 1 million api calls.
+- A CMS called <a href="https://hygraph.com/">Hygraph</a> that has a free plan with 1 million api calls per month.

 ## What I used to develop this frontend ?